 Almost 70% of the Malawian population is young people under the age of 45.
 Which is the most affected youth when it comes to unemployment and uncertainties.
 However, it is time we understand that we are the majority of the population and steer the country into becoming one that is inducive to each individual.

 Like I said above, this is a blessing in disguise.
 A reset is what we needed as a youth to wake up and be alert.
 For so long we have been fed promises that have not been kept, by politicians who tell lies to keep their offices.

 Youth are the catalysts of change, and we need to see ourselves as such.
 Be it old or new leadership that emerges, it is time we stood our ground and held offices accountable.

 As a youth, we ought to monitor the developments being done.
 We need to rally ourselves as pressure groups to make sure developments are achieved.
 We need to start voicing out, set standards and adhere to them.

 You might not have position, but in no way should you refrain from being a leader.

 We have a power in our hands, SOCIAL MEDIA.
 It is time we used social media to good use and use it as a tool.
 A tool that can be used to acquire and share knowledge, to inform others.
 Through social media, we can all rally and ask for accountability.

 At the same time, be interested in your residential areas and your members of parliament.
 Be interested to read developmental plans they have and check if they are being done.
 By being informed, you take away the power for some of those that hold positions to abuse them.

-I would like to here your own take of what should be done in regards to youth involvement in developmental issues.
+I would like to hear your own take on what should be done in regards to youth involvement in developmental issues.
 Share your thoughts in the comment section and don’t forget to hit the like button.